ghiscoding/native-copyfiles/README.md

 > **Tip:**
 > You can use either the glob pattern approach or the `rename` callback, or even combine them for advanced scenarios!

+> [!NOTE]
+> If you use both a destination glob pattern (e.g. `output/*.ext`) and a `rename` callback, the glob pattern is applied first and then the `rename` callback is executed last on the computed destination path.
+This allows you to combine both features for advanced renaming scenarios.

 ---

 ### JavaScript API